Is your Samsung phone texting private pics without permission?

 "We are aware of the reports regarding this matter and our technical teams are looking into it.
 Concerned customers are encouraged to contact us directly at 1-800-SAMSUNG," reads Samsung's statement.

-T-Mobile claims it's not an issue with their network, telling CNET "You'll want to check in with Samsung on this one."
+T-Mobile tells CNET "It's not a T-Mobile issue," adding "You'll want to check in with Samsung on this one."

 Is this affecting you?
 Maybe send me a DM on Twitter if so.